c4osl/deaddove/readme.txt

 == Description ==

-The **Dead Dove** plugin lets administrators apply content warnings, which are defined in a custom taxonomy of terms.
-Content tagged with certain terms will be blurred from view and require users to read disclaimers and click their agreement to access it.
-Administrators define which terms trigger warnings and can provide custom warning texts in the term descriptions.

-Users can also customize their own term-based content warning settings, overriding the admin’s defaults.
-A shortcode feature allows you to apply warnings to specific blocks of content.
-If multiple warning terms apply, all relevant warnings will be shown.

-The plugin is highly flexible and supports user preferences as well as dynamic content warnings applied via shortcode.
+The **Dead Dove** plugin lets administrators and users apply content warnings to their content.
+Administrators define the available content warnings in a custom taxonomy of terms, and specify which of them trigger warnings by default.
+Users can overide these defaults in their user settings.
+Tags may be applied at the post level, block level, or even within a block using a shortcode.
+From version 2.0, they can also be applied when posting to BuddyBoss activity feeds and forums, even by users who lack access to the Wordpress dashboard.

+Content that has been tagged with a term that triggers a content warning for the user viewing it will be blurred from view.
+To view the content the user must read and accept a disclaimer that has been defined by the administrator in the description of the taxonomy term.

 ### **Features**
 - Blur content based on assigned terms and display warning text before viewing.
 - Administrators select which terms require warnings, with the warning text pulled from term descriptions.
 - Users can override admin settings by choosing their own tag warning preferences.
-- Warning can be applied at the post or block level, or using a shortcode with terms as parameters.
+- Warning can be applied at the post or block level, using a shortcode with terms as parameters, or when posting to a Buddyboss activity feed or forum.
 - Multiple term descriptions are shown if more than one warning term is applied.

 == Installation ==